VaibhavKhushalani/TODOList/README.md

 5. Double-click a todo item to edit its title.
 6. Click the "Clear Completed" button to remove all completed todo items from the list.

+## Deployed Version

+The ReactJS Todo List App is deployed on Netlify.
+You can view the app at https://todolist-vaibhav.netlify.app/.

 ## Contributing

 If you would like to contribute to the development of the todo list app, please follow these guidelines: